-One of our donors recently requested this recipe from me, and I realized that I had yet to share a green chili recipe with you all… so here it is!
+One of our donors recently requested this recipe and we realized that we had yet to share a green chili recipe with you all… so here it is!
 This is a vegetarian version that is very flavorful and not too spicy.
 Since it is thickened with masa flour, which is made from corn, it’s also gluten-free.
-You can always add pork to it, but give it a try this way also- you won’t be disappointed!
+You can always add pork to it, but give it a try this way also — you won’t be disappointed!

 Vegetarian Green Chili

 - 2.5 pounds frozen roasted mild green chiles, thawed and chopped